Dental hygienists play an important role within the dental healthcare team, covering both clinical and health promotion responsibilities

-- Starting salaries for dental hygienists working in the NHS are typically between £23,023 and £29,608, which is Band 5 of the NHS Agenda for Change (AfC) pay rates.
+- Starting salaries for dental hygienists working in the NHS are typically between £27,055 and £32,934, which is band 5 of the NHS Agenda for Change (AfC) pay rates.

-Salaries vary depending on a range of factors, including your experience, location, type of employer (i.e. private or NHS) and whether you're employed or self-employed.
+Salaries vary depending on a range of factors, including your experience, location, type of employer (i.e. private or NHS) and whether you're employed directly by a practice or self-employed.

 Income figures are intended as a guide only.

 You'll usually work 37.5 hours per week, 8.30am to 5.00pm.
-Depending on the employing organisation, you may sometimes need to work in the evenings and at weekends.
+You may sometimes need to work in the evenings and at weekends, depending on your employer.

 If you're working in a hospital, you may have to be on call during weekends, or work shifts.

-If you're working for a community dental service, flexibility is required.
+If you're working for a community dental service, flexibility may also be required.